dwolfson7789/wdi-al-khwarizmi-2/W01/D03/Assignments/Homework/W01D03_homework.md

 E.g., `rollDie(10)` will generate a random integer between 1 and 10 inclusive.

 If you're not familiar with [Math.floor()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/floor) and/or [Math.random](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random) check out the documentation at these links.
+For extra credit, think about why it's necessary to use `Math.floor(Math.random())` rather than just `Math.random()`

 1. Write a function that prompts the user to enter the number of sides on the dice they want to roll and stores it in a variable.
 1. Once they've done that, the console should let them know they've successfully chosen a number of sides, and that it's about to start rolling.
 I.e., something like (feel free to use your own phrasing!):